 The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) helps the nation prepare for and respond to critical incidents, such as active shooters and terrorist attacks, by improving capabilities during all stages of response.
 S&T’s technology and knowledge solutions are available for use by DHS components, first responder agencies, emergency management and other leaders and decision makers.
 Watch our video on critical incidents and read below to learn more about the technologies and capabilities we deliver!

 S&T helps responders identify the right tools for the job

 - The System Assessment and Validation for Emergency Responders (SAVER) program evaluates available responder technology on affordability, usability, and other criteria to help agencies understand which equipment will best fit their needs.

 - The Operational Experimentation (OpEx) program lets responders test new technologies in real-world settings, and provides developers with direct feedback on how their products can better meet operational needs (pictured).

 S&T develops training resources focused on evolving threats

 - The Enhanced Dynamic Geo-Social Environment (EDGE) training platform is a free virtual tool that allows responders to practice responding to an active shooter incident, whether within a single agency or with multiple jurisdictions and disciplines (pictured).

-- The National Urban Security Technology Laboratory (NUSTL) provides responders with with technology assessments and evaluates their operational use during real-world exercises designed to improve preparedness and response.
+- The National Urban Security Technology Laboratory (NUSTL) provides responders with technology assessments and evaluates their operational use during real-world exercises designed to improve preparedness and response.

 S&T improves threat-detection capabilities